 - Seeds and plants, which are used as a food source

-- The woman must live in the state for at least five years and have children below 18 years.
-Her income must fall within the SNAP income limits, which are reviewed annually.
+- Reside in the state for at least five years and have children below 18 years.
+Income must fall within the SNAP income limits, which are reviewed annually.

-- They must not be receiving resources under the Supplemental Security Income or TANF.
+- Must not already be receiving resources under the Supplemental Security Income or TANF.

-- The applicants must be registering for work, not quitting a job or reducing work hours, willing to take up a job if offered and participate in the employment training program.
+- Must be seeking work, not quit their job or reduce work hours, and willing to take a job if offered, as well as participate in the employment training program.

-6. Medicaid and Children’s Health Insurance Program (CHIP): This federal grant and state health insurance program is for people with low income.
-Services such as inpatient, outpatient, physician services, laboratory, X-ray, home health services, etc., are covered under this program.
+6. Medicaid and Children’s Health Insurance Program (CHIP): This federal grant and state health insurance program is for low-income individuals.
+Services such as inpatient and outpatient physician visits, and laboratory, X-ray, and home health support, are covered under this program.